*Presidential Nomination Primary: Tuesday, March 3, 2020

 - At Large (x2) – 2022

 Interested in becoming a candidate?
-Fill out the forms below and submit to City Hall.
+Please fill out the forms below and submit to City Hall.
+Candidate forms will be accepted starting May 19, 2020 until 5:00 p.m. on June 2, 2020.
 There is a $5.00 fee to file the paperwork.
+Please note that if you are running for a specific Ward, you must be a resident of that Ward.